amicuchu/NintendoClientsWiki/Authentication-Protocol.md

 # (4) GetPID
 This is the reverse of the [GetName](#5-getname) method.
 It looks up the pid that belongs to a given username.
 The username is not the same as the nintendo network id.
 On all normal accounts the username is the same as the user pid.

 All game servers have a bunch of special users.
-Normally, the password of the guest account is `MMQea3n!fsik`, but Nintendo seems to have changed this password on all Wii U and 3DS servers.
-It used to be possible to log in as guest on Switch servers as well, but the guest account has been deleted now.
+Normally, the password of the guest account is `MMQea3n!fsik`, but Nintendo seems to have changed this password on all Wii U and 3DS servers except for the friend server.
+It used to be possible to log in as guest on Switch servers as well, but the guest account has been deleted.

 #### 3DS / Wii U:
 | PID | Name |